Alberta Machine Intelligence Institute

 3. ML Modelling and Evaluation: This stage is where the ML algorithms come in.
 Many organizations start at this stage, assuming it’s the only part of the process that needs to be done to arrive at a solution.
 However, the first two stages are critical to determining what ML algorithm(s) and configurations to use.

-4. Delivery and Acceptance: This stage is where we validate if the ML problem is addressing the initial business problem.
+4. Verification and Validation: This stage is where we validate if the ML problem is addressing the initial business problem.
 An ideal project should arrive at this stage only once, but given how quickly a project evolves for various reasons, there is a possibility that this stage may have to be revisited.
 Good communication among all the stakeholders and clarity in the problem definition will minimize the amount of times this stage will need to be visited.

 There are several modules that fall under each of the four stages in the framework.